Growth and taxes: Lancaster's two hot topics got even hotter Wednesday, at a lengthy public debate among candidates for supervisor.

-Incumbent Supervisor Robert H. Giza, the Democratic, Right to Life, and Conservative Party candidate, Republican and Freedom Party candidate Arthur J. Rago Jr., and Lancaster Independence Party candidate Henry R. Gull attended the event in the Elks Lodge on Legion Parkway.
+Incumbent Supervisor Robert H. Giza, the Democratic, Right to Life, and Conservative Party candidate, Republican and Freedom Party candidate Arthur J. Rago Jr., and Lancaster Independence Party candidate Henry R. Gull attended the event, held at the Elks Lodge on Legion Parkway in the town.

 The three contestants for the two-year post faced more than 2 1/2 hours of audience questions, primarily on tax issues and growth and development controversies that have plagued the town.

 For political newcomers Rago and Gull, both self-employed residents with no background in local government, the debate was a chance to define distinct positions on the big issues.